sparq-ai/search-client-js/README.md

 ##### Facet Count

-`.facetCount(...)` `[number, optional]` : Defines the number of items you want to show for a defined facet.
-The default count value for facets is set as 100.
+`.facetCount(...)` `[number, optional]` : Defines the number of items you want to fetch for a defined facet.
+The default count value for facets is 100.

 ```
 searchClient.facetCount(100)